 When a project is deleted, you need to synchronize what appears under Translation Jobs tab in WPML by clicking on the Synchronize status button.

-Next, you need to click on the Get completed translations button which is located at the bottom of Translation Management page.
+Next, you need to click on the Check status and get translations button which is located at the top of Translation Management page.

 Once the project is launched, you can cancel it.
 However, you can only cancel the project if there is at least one document in a cancelable status (waiting for assignment).
 As soon as the document has been taken by a translator, it is no longer possible to cancel it to be fair to the translator who started working on it.
 If the project is canceled and marked as such, but there is a document in progress, then that document will follow its normal workflow to completion.